Measurements of the Birks' coefficient of GAGG:Ce using hard X-rays: Conclusion and Discussion

-Although the results here are not identical to those found in \citep{Furuno:2021cns} it is important to note that the value of $kB$ found can differ significantly based on the analysis performed \cite{BGO}, in part due to Birks' law being an empirical formula and therefore an approximation.
-In addition, differences in non-linear behavior for different GAGG:Ce crystals analyzed in the same method have been reported \cite{campana_etal_2023}.
+Although the results here are not identical to those found in \citep{Furuno:2021cns} it is important to note that the value of $kB$ found can differ significantly based on the analysis performed \cite{BGO}.
+In part this is due to Birks' law being an empirical formula therefore not describing the data perfectly.
+The difference between the data and the predictions from the equation will differ depending on the energy scale and type of ionizing radiation used, thereby resulting in variations in the acquired value of kB.
+As a result, the value found here will allow to accurately describe the behavior for irradiation by hard X-rays, while those found in \citep{Furuno:2021cns} will, likely, provide a more accurate description for high energy ions.
+In addition, differences in non-linear behavior for different GAGG:Ce crystals analyzed with the same method have been reported \cite{campana_etal_2023}.
 The data reported there, taken at the same facility, can be used to derive the $kB$ as well.
 The authors there present 3 sets of 2 non-linear functions which describe the gain around the K-edge from their 3 GAGG:Ce crystals.
 One of these functions describes the gain below the K-edge while the other describes that above it.
-We can fit this data using the same simulation results are used for our study and find respective values of $kB=0.048\,\mathrm{mm/MeV}$, $kB=0.055\,\mathrm{mm/MeV}$ and $kB=0.060\,\mathrm{mm/MeV}$.
+We can fit this data using the same simulation results used for our study and find respective values of $kB=0.048\,\mathrm{mm/MeV}$, $kB=0.055\,\mathrm{mm/MeV}$ and $kB=0.060\,\mathrm{mm/MeV}$.
 To derive these values, the simulations were fitted against the empirical functions rather than the measured data points, therefore not allowing for a very accurate measurement.
-However, we can conclude that the results are in relatively good agreement with the best-fitted value found here.

 It should finally be noted that our best fit for $kB$ changes when the Ga:Al ratio in the GAGG:Ce is changed.
 As we do not know this ratio for our particular material, we performed our analysis using the most extreme ratio found in the literature.
 Using this ratio results in a better agreement with our data with a lower reduced $\chi^2$.
 Potentially indicating that the type of GAGG:Ce used here has a lower Ga content.
 We therefore encourage future measurements of this type with crystals with known Al:Ge ratios.